 Capacity auction participants are required to submit capacity auction offers via Online IESO, following the auction timelines detailed in section 2.2.
 Each capacity auction participant may submit capacity auction offers associated with each potential capacity auction resource identified during the capacity qualification process for any quantity between 1 MW and the unforced capacity, using offer laminations to reflect the price of providing the various levels of capacity.

+Capacity auction participants that qualified a new capacity dispatchable load resource and elected to, in addition, qualify a physical hourly demand response resource per section 3.3.1, must only submit a capacity auction offer for their physical hourly demand response resource.

+Note: Should the physical hourly demand response resource clear the capacity auction with a capacity obligation, upon completion of the applicable registration activities pertaining to the capacity dispatchable load resource during the forward period as outlined in section 5.2, the capacity obligation may be transferred to the capacity dispatchable load resource as outlined in section 7 in advance of the capacity obligation transfer deadline.

 Capacity auction offers must be submitted on an obligation period basis.
 A complete capacity auction offer includes a set of up to 20 monotonically increasing price-quantity pairs with the total offered quantity across all laminations equal to or less than the unforced capacity for the potential capacity auction resource.
 The capacity auction offer quantity must increase with every new lamination added to an offer set (MR Ch.7 s.18.6.3.2).

 A capacity auction participant may revise a capacity auction offer in Online IESO up until the capacity auction offer window closes, per the timelines detailed in section 2.2.